ellypeop/Dissertation/README.md

 ### 27/11/2024

 Completed the diss!
 Wahoo!
 Just need to make the video and then I am done!

+### 28/11/2024

+Refined disseration and biblogrpahy, ensure correct formatting and source more suitable references where nessecary.

 ## Topics to Research